remarkjs/react-markdown/readme.md

 </details>

-Here is an example that shows passing the markdown as a string and how to use a plugin ([`remark-gfm`][remark-gfm], which adds support for footnotes, strikethrough, tables, tasklists and URLs directly):
+Here is an example that shows how to use a plugin ([`remark-gfm`][remark-gfm], which adds support for footnotes, strikethrough, tables, tasklists and URLs directly):

 ```jsx
 import React from 'react'